lexibank/chaconnorthwestarawakan/cldf/README.md

 <a name="ds-cldfmetadatajson"> </a>

-# Wordlist CLDF dataset accompanying Chacon's "Analysis of Tukanoan Dialects" from 2022
+# Wordlist CLDF dataset accompanying Chacon's "Analysis of Arawakan Japura-Colombia Languages and Baniwa-Koripako dialects" from 2022

 **CLDF Metadata**: [cldf-metadata.json](./cldf-metadata.json)